AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 * the `name` of the two columns are `"Column A"` and `"Column B"`.
 * the `column_id` for the two columns are `5849115441721086447` and `495411758226162142`.
 * the `name` of the dataset is `testsuite evar7 classifications`.
-* the subscription is associated with the `testsuite` report suite ID
+* the subscription is associated with the `testsuite` report suite ID.

 ### Request Parameters